 Interior Door Replacement in Warsaw — Old Door Removal and New Door Fitting

-Old interior doors mean gaps all around the frame, peeling finish, wobbly hinges and latches that no longer click shut.
-Replacing a door is not just a matter of lifting one leaf off and hanging another — you need to carefully remove the old frame, clear out years of expanding foam and plaster debris, straighten the reveals, and only then fit the new assembly.
-We handle door replacements across Warsaw, from Zoliborz to Wilanow.
-If the opening is damaged after removal, the walls are uneven or the new door is a different size to the old one, we sort it out on site.
+Old interior doors often come with gaps around the frame, flaking paint or veneer, loose hinges, and latches that stop catching properly.
+Swapping a door is more than just taking one leaf down and putting another up — first the old frame has to come out carefully, then all the old foam and plaster mess needs clearing, the opening has to be brought straight, and only after that can the new set be installed.
+We replace doors all over Warsaw, from Zoliborz to Wilanow.
+If the opening gets damaged during removal, the walls are out of line, or the new door is a different size from the old one, we deal with it there and then.

 How much does a door replacement cost and what affects the price

-The cost of replacing an interior door depends on the condition of the existing opening: how badly the reveals are damaged, whether the opening needs widening or narrowing, and whether there are signs of damp or mould.
-The type of new door also matters — hinged, sliding or concealed frame.
-Fixings and expanding foam are included in the labour cost.
-The door itself, the frame, architraves and hardware are purchased by the client.
-Removal of the old door and building waste, as well as carrying new materials upstairs, are charged separately.
-Current prices for all our door services are in the table below.
+The price of replacing an interior door depends on the state of the existing opening: how much the reveals are damaged, whether the opening has to be widened or reduced, and whether there is any damp or mould present.
+The style of the new door also affects the cost — hinged, sliding or concealed frame.
+Fixings and expanding foam are included in the labour price.
+The door itself, the frame, architraves and hardware are bought by the client.
+Taking away the old door and construction waste, and carrying new materials upstairs, is charged separately.
+Up-to-date prices for all our door services are listed in the table below.

 | Service | min | max |